 Reviewing the applications—and especially the essays submitted by the applicants—is a highlight each year.
 We have to find ways to encourage these young people to work in our industry.

 – Sara Bixby - Deputy Executive Director SWANA

-These students were chosen from 40 total applications from 26 chapters and SWANA’s international membership.
+These students were chosen from 27 applications from 20 chapters and Northeastern University.
 Committee members spent quite a bit of time evaluating applications and discussing both evaluation scores and rankings of all candidates in each category.
 “The quality of the applications is impressive and continues to raise the bar for future years,” said SWANA Deputy Executive Director Sara Bixby, who supports the Committee.

 Awarded to students accepted for enrollment in junior college, four-year college, or university (any program).